bismuthfoundation/Roadmap/README.md

 * Stats Page on web and wallet (for wallet-servers and more)
 * Complete Hypernodes implementation
 * Hypernodes supervision and alerts
+* Develop partnerships around Hypernode hosting
+* Ever going effort to get listed on more - reliable - exchanges.

 ## Mid-Term (3-6 Months)
 Below is a list of activities, features and projects expected to be completed within 3-6 months: